allanalmatech/bovine_track/README.md

 - Continuous tracking flow with modern Android permissions.
 - Client keeps publishing telemetry while app is not foregrounded (subject to OS/device policies).

-### 3) Historical movement at scale
-- Large-history strategy with paged retrieval and bounded rendering.
-- Per-client timeline + map trace for "where was the cow at time T?" workflows.

 ### 4) Fast alert notifications
 - Boundary violations are published immediately to Firebase.
 - Local notifications for both admin/client-side alert flows.